 - 1 celery stalk, cut into 1-inch pieces

 - 7 garlic cloves, 4 whole, 3 chopped

 - 1/2 cup olive oil + 2 tablespoons

 - Pulse onion, carrot, celery, and whole garlic cloves in a food processor until finely chopped.
 Heat 1/4 cup of olive oil in a large heavy pot over medium heat, add the chopped vegetables.
 Cook, stirring often, until golden, 8 – 10 minutes.

 - Stir the tomato paste into the vegetables and add 1 cup water.
-Cook, scraping up any browned bits from bottom of pot.
-Bring to a boil, reduce heat, and simmer until liquid has almost evaporated, 5-8 minutes.
+Cook, scraping up any browned bits from bottom of the pot.
+Bring to a boil, reduce heat, and simmer until liquid has almost evaporated 5-8 minutes.

 - Meanwhile, cook pasta in a large pot of boiling salted water, stirring occasionally, until al dente.
 Drain pasta, reserving 1/2 cups pasta cooking liquid.